trifork/TPA-fastlane-plugin-tpa/README.md

 fastlane add_plugin tpa
 ```

+## Actions

+This plugin provides two actions for interacting with TPA:

+- `tpa`: Uploads a given iOS or Android build to TPA
+- `upload_symbols_to_tpa_action`: Uploads the given dSYM files to TPA

 ## About tpa

 TPA gives you advanced user behaviour analytics, app distribution, crash analytics and more